-What does Mrs. Robinson mean?
+What do you think Mrs. Robinson means?

 Simon & Garfunkel: Mrs. Robinson Meaning